TheSereneZone/holocron/README.md

 # Holocron

 Holocron is a index of concepts found in computer science and mathematics.
 It is a compilation of information meant for quick references.
-It is built using [Meteor](https://www.meteor.com/) run in the source directory with this command:
+It is built using [Meteor](https://www.meteor.com/) and can be run in the source directory with this command:

 ```bash
 $ meteor